-6.4.2 Plans authored by qualified specialists are implemented by The Organization or in collaboration with The Organization to protect and manage the habitat of those species at risk identified in Indicator 6.4.1 that may be affected by forest management activities.
-The plans consider social and economic concerns and concerns of Indigenous Peoples.

-Plans also address protection of species at risk and their habitats through the use of protected areas, designated conservation lands, managing for habitat connectivity, provision of contiguous tracts of habitat, access management and/or other habitat management measures as appropriate.
+- 6.4.2 Plans are developed by qualified specialists to protect and manage the habitat of those species at risk identified in Indicator 6.4.1 that may be affected by forest management activities.
+The plans address the following: - 1.
+Identification of potential impacts of management activities on species at risk, their conservation status and habitat associations; - 2.
+Means to address protection of species at risk and their habitats through the use of protected areas, designated conservation lands, managing for habitat connectivity, provision of contiguous tracts of habitat, access management and other habitat management measures as appropriate; and - 3.
+Social and economic concerns, and concerns of Indigenous Peoples.